aspnetzero/documents/docs/en/GraphQL.md

    }
    ```

 4. Add the `AuditLogQuery` to the `QueryContainer`.
-This is for exposing schema.
+This is needed for exposing schema.

    ```csharp
    public sealed class QueryContainer : ObjectGraphType, ITransientDependency